TamaFn/3DThreeJS_Custom2/README.md

-# 3DThreeJS_Custom2
+# 3DThreeJS-Custom
-Make a custom 3d object with ThreeJS and make it interactive
+Make a 3D Object using Three JS to complete Graphic Computer Task